-The program emphasizes the importance of full access to content instruction-including through printed and digital texts and other learning media, discussions, experimentation, and hands-on explorations-for all children.
-Candidates learn the particular importance of providing experiential learning, multisensory supports, and direct teaching of concepts that children may not have access to learning incidentally.
+The program emphasizes the importance of full access to content instruction-including through print and digital texts and multimedia, discussions, experimentation, and hands-on explorations-for all children.
 The program teaches candidates to provide the supports needed based on children's language proficiency levels or learning differences and addresses inclusive practices and co-teaching models.
 Candidates learn to foster new learning and provide choices that reflect and expand children's interests; they engage children in learning experiences that connect to the worlds they know while enriching and extending those worlds.
 The program helps candidates build children's understandings of the ways in which disciplines use language and literacy to engage with content and communicate as members of discourse communities (e.g., historians, scientists).

-The program addresses the role of content knowledge as children engage with increasingly complex literary and informational texts, explore questions of interest, and share knowledge in ways that are appropriate to children's age and development.
-The program also teaches the importance of wide and independent reading in knowledge building and literacy development.
-In addition, the program provides multiple opportunities for candidates to learn how to promote digital literacy and the use of educational and assistive technology safely and responsibly and to foster digital citizenship.9 The program teaches candidates to plan instruction based on the analysis of instructional materials, tasks, and children's progress as well as the integration of content knowledge with other themes.
+The program addresses the role of content knowledge as children navigate increasingly complex literary and informational texts, research questions of interest, evaluate the credibility of sources, and share knowledge as writers and speakers in ways that are appropriate to their age and development.
+The program also teaches wide and independent reading in knowledge building and literacy development.
+In addition, the program provides multiple opportunities for candidates learn how to promote digital literacy and the use of educational technology, including the ability to find, evaluate, use, share, analyze, create, and communicate digital resources safely and responsibly, and to foster digital citizenship in ways that are appropriate for children's age and development.
+The program teaches candidates to plan instruction based on the analysis of instructional materials, tasks, and student progress as well as the integration of content knowledge with other themes.